-The University affirms the right for our community members to engage in peaceful, orderly demonstrations, and will facilitate these events in an impartial manner within practical rules designed by the University.
+The University affirms the right for our community members to engage in peaceful, orderly demonstrations, and will facilitate these events in an impartial, content-neutral manner within university policy and time, place, and manner restrictions.
 The right to demonstrate does not include engaging in actions that disrupt the University’s operations or endangers the safety of others.

 How to Conduct a Protest or Demonstration